 - A new station footbridge with lifts and stairs connecting the platforms to the station building providing step-free access from the street to all platforms

 - Longer platforms to accommodate 200 metre long Elizabeth line trains

 - A new bay platform for Greenford Branch trains by widening platform 4

 These improvements are being delivered by Network Rail.
 The station will remain open throughout the improvement works.

 The station is now operated by Transport for London.

 The council will also carry out work to transform the area around the station.
 Draft proposals were published in 2014.

-SERVICES FROM WEST EALING
+ELIZABETH LINE SERVICES FROM WEST EALING

 Transport for London have now taken over responsibility for the stopping service between Paddington and Heathrow.

-From December 2019, when the full route opens, four Elizabeth line services an hour will allow passengers from West Ealing to travel through the central London tunnels or west towards Heathrow, South Bucks or Berkshire.
+When the full route opens, four Elizabeth line services an hour will allow passengers from West Ealing to travel through the central London tunnels or west towards Heathrow, South Bucks or Berkshire.